Ceelog/phpdoc-zh/src/ref/libxml.md

 class="methodparam"><span class="type">bool</span> `$disable`<span
 class="initializer"> = **`TRUE`**</span></span> \] )

 Disable/enable the ability to load external entities.
+Note that disabling the loading of external entities may cause general issues with loading XML documents.
+However, as of libxml 2.9.0 entity substitution is disabled by default, so there is no need to disable the loading of external entities.

 ### 参数